Our People

 Omar Ocampo

-Omar Ocampo is a researcher for the IPS Program on Inequality and the Common Good.
+Omar Ocampo is a researcher for the Institute for Policy Studies' Program on Inequality and the Common Good.
 He graduated from the University of Massachusetts Boston with a B.A. in Political Science and holds a Masters in International Relations from the American University in Cairo.
 Prior to joining IPS, Omar was an intern for Congressman Stephen F. Lynch.
 He later entered the nonprofit sector where he worked in direct human and social services.

 Sam Pizzigati